Our pharmacists provide their top tips below on managing hay fever symptoms.

 - Steroid nasal sprays, which dampen down the immune response to pollen and treat all symptoms associated with hay fever.
 Their anti-inflammatory activity relieves hay fever symptoms in the nose and eyes.
-They are suitable for adults aged over 18 years e.g. Flixonase Allergy Spray
+They are suitable for adults aged over 18 years e.g. Nasacort Allergy Spray

 - Medicated eye drops can help to reduce itchy, watering eyes commonly experienced by hay fever sufferers e.g. Opticrom Eye Drops.

 - Hay-Band is an acupressure band designed to be worn around the elbow, which can help to reduce hay fever symptoms in some people.
 It is suitable for use in adults and children over 3 years of age.
 It is not suitable for use in pregnancy.
+Shop here.

 Your pharmacy team may ask you several questions in order to establish the best product/products to manage your symptoms.
 Some of these medicines may not be suitable for you, if you take other medicines or if you have other medical conditions.

-Many people find ‘over the counter medicines very effective in managing their symptoms.
-If your symptoms are more severe and ‘over the counter medicine options aren’t relieving your symptoms, one of our doctors from our Allcare Online Doctor Service may be able to provide you with prescription medicine that you might find more effective.
+Many people find ‘over-the-counter medicines very effective in managing their symptoms.
+If your symptoms are more severe and ‘over-the-counter medicine options aren’t relieving your symptoms, one of our doctors from our Allcare Online Doctor Service may be able to provide you with prescription medicine that you might find more effective.